roboticmaterialsgroup/3D-printed-valve/README.md

 Figure 1.
 The 3D printed soft fluidic valve.
 A) The exploded view of the valve along with its components B) Cut view of 3D printed valve and C) fully assembled valve D) CAD file of the cap.

 ## Fabrication of Body and Caps
-The 3D printed valve is categorised into two design, mono- and bistable design.
-We uploaded the CAD file, stl. file, gcode profiles for body and caps in the CAD folder of this repository.
+The 3D printed valve is categorized into two designs: mono- and bistable designs.
+We have uploaded the CAD file, STL file, and G-code profiles for the body and caps in the CAD folder of this repository.

-Here is the video of 3D printing body and caps on Prusa Mk3S printer (https://youtu.be/z_FRGywTmZA)
+Here is the video of 3D printing the body and caps on the Prusa Mk3S printer (https://youtu.be/z_FRGywTmZA)

 ## Fabrication of extuding tubing